aptly-dev/aptly/systemd/README.md

-Partial import of https://github.com/coreos/go-systemd to avoid a build dependency on systemd-dev (which is not reasonably available on the type of Travis CI that is used - i.e. Ubuntu 14.04).
+Partial import of https://github.com/coreos/go-systemd to avoid a build dependency on systemd-dev for maximum build compatibility across different environments.

 This import only includes activation code without tests as the tests use code from another directory making them not relocatable without introducing a delta to make them pass.